 The Norfolk General Hospital Obstetrical Unit provides family centred care to approximately 350 families each year.
 The birthing rooms provide a comfortable setting amidst a department prepared for Optimal Level 1 obstetrical care.
 A 1:1 nurse patient ratio enables continuous support and monitoring for mother and baby.
 Partners and/or delivery coaches are welcome to attend the labour and delivery.

-Norfolk General Hospital is pleased to welcome Dr. Brian Ferguson as the hospital’s first Obstetrician/Gynecologist.
-Dr. Ferguson has recently completed his residency at the University of Toronto joining NGH in July of 2014.
-Having Ferguson on site makes NGH unique for a hospital of it size.
+Norfolk General Hospital is pleased to have Dr. Brian Ferguson as the hospital’s first Obstetrician/Gynecologist.
+Dr. Ferguson completed his residency at the University of Toronto joining NGH in July of 2014.
+Having Dr. Ferguson on site makes NGH unique for a hospital of it size.

 As NGH’s first OB/GYN, Dr. Ferguson’s presence vastly enhances women's access to obstetrical services in Norfolk and area.
 Dr. Ferguson will work in cooperation with four established physicians who provide low-risk obstetrical services.